 Many of us picture Japan as a country of swords-only, but that was not always so.
 Films such as Ran show samurai and other warriors using matchlocks that were introduced through the Portuguese in around 1550.

 Many authors attribute the success of Toragawa Ieyasu’s success in winning the civil war in 1603 and becoming the Shogun to his adroit use of firearms.

 By 1575. guns had replaced swords in the ranks of all but the most stubborn samurai.
 But after 1637, the Japanese stopped using guns for over 200 years.

 Swords were melted down to make guns and later guns were melted to make swords.
 Old swords were modernized and altered or melted down for the metal and then reforged.
 Still other blades were altered and shortened for other purposes, not mention that blades that were simply lost or were demanded beyond repair.
 Few swords survive from the period in and around the Gempei War and Yamabuki’s era.
 However, while research I came across a blade that was not only of that era, but made by the sword master who crafted Yamabuki’s blade, (below).

 We have the length and curvature and also the details.
-We read in Cold Heart, the upcoming novel, when she is just twelve years old she has a coming of age ceremony–unusually young for a girl,
+We read in Cold Heart, when she is just twelve years old she has a coming of age ceremony–unusually young for a girl,

 . . . the one special gift from her father.
 He had commissioned Yukiyasu, purported to be the empire’s greatest sword smith, to craft a tachi-style sword for her . . . if anyone ever before doubted that General Moroto’s eldest child was her parents’ favorite, such doubts were forever dispelled as Yamabuki pulled the magnificent glimmering steel from its cobalt blue lacquered-scabbard that bore the Taka crossed-fathers crest.
 She immediately named the blade Tiger Claw.